microsoft/rushstack.io-website/pages/heft_tasks/jest.md

 Heft takes a different approach of performing a conventional build and then invoking Jest on the output.
 If your build targets a browser runtime, you'll need to use the [emitFolderNameForTests]({% link pages/heft_tasks/webpack.md %}) setting to emit CommonJS outputs in a secondary folder.
 (Emitting extra files is still significantly faster than invoking the compiler twice.)
 Heft's `jest-build-transform.js` does not compile anything itself, but rather returns the output of the full pipeline.

-Some helpful examples of Jest techniques can be found in the [heft-node-jest-tutorial](https://github.com/microsoft/rushstack/tree/master/tutorials/heft-node-jest-tutorial) project folder.
+Some helpful examples of mocking and other Jest techniques can be found in the [heft-node-jest-tutorial](https://github.com/microsoft/rushstack/tree/master/tutorials/heft-node-jest-tutorial) project folder.

 > **Important differences when using Jest with Heft:**
 >
 > - Invoke Jest using the `heft` command line.
-Invoking the `jest` command line will successfully run tests, but it will not compile anything.
+Invoking the `jest` command line directly will not invoke TypeScript and is incompatible with the `"extends"` field from **jest.config.json**.
 >
 > - Do not add `ts-jest` or `babel-jest` as a dependency for your project.
 >